forseti-security/forseti-security/deployment-templates/README.md

 There are other templates that you can modify if you'd like:

-* `py/inventory/cloudsql-instance.py` - The template for the Cloud SQL instance.
+* `py/inventory/cloudsql-instance.py`:  The template for the Google Cloud SQL instance.
-* `py/inventory/cloudsql-database.py` - The template for the Cloud SQL database.
+* `py/inventory/cloudsql-database.py`: The template for the Google Cloud SQL database.
-* `py/storage/bucket.py` - The template for the Cloud Storage buckets.
+* `py/storage/bucket.py`: The template for the Google Cloud Storage buckets.
-* `py/forseti-instance.py` - The template for the Compute Engine instance where Forseti Security will run.
+* `py/forseti-instance.py`: The template for the Compute Engine instance where Forseti Security will run.
    * You might want to tweak the startup script (more about [startup scripts in GCP docs](https://cloud.google.com/deployment-manager/docs/step-by-step-guide/setting-metadata-and-startup-scripts)).
    * By default, the startup script will setup the environment to install the Forseti Security and run the tools every hour.

 ### Deploying Forseti Security
-After you set the deployment template variables, you can create a new deployment.
+After you configure the deployment template variables, you can create a new deployment.

 ```sh
 $ gcloud deployment-manager deployments create forseti-security --config deploy-forseti.yaml